Filters: First Letter Of Last Name is R [Clear All Filters]

 Restraint comes not through the authority of institutions or the power of ideas, but through the personal influence of people he loves and trusts."

-Rossman, Parker; The Pederasts; Society (magazine)
+The Pederasts;

 In the early 1960s I stumbled onto a problem which seems to be largely ignored by society and where scientific research is very deficient — especially considering its deep impact on the lives of those involved.
 In the course of counseling some deeply troubled men, I was led to explore the world of the pederast, eventually getting acquainted with over 1,000 men who were erotically attracted to young boys.
 I also interviewed more than 300 boys involved with such men.